vercel/next.js/docs/basic-features/image-optimization.md

 - `width` and `height` are required to prevent [Cumulative Layout Shift](https://web.dev/cls/), a [Core Web Vital](https://web.dev/vitals/) that Google is going to [use in their search ranking](https://webmasters.googleblog.com/2020/05/evaluating-page-experience.html)
 - `width` and `height` are automatically responsive, unlike the HTML `<img>` element
+- `quality` can be configured per image, default 75
 - See [`next/image`](/docs/api-reference/next/image.md) for list of available props.

 ## Configuration